herimor/voxtream/README.md

 - **Speed**: Works **5x** times faster than real-time and achieves **102 ms** first packet latency on GPU.
 - **Quality and efficiency**: With only 9k hours of training data, it matches or surpasses the quality and intelligibility of larger models or models trained on large datasets.

+Try [VoXtream ⚡](https://huggingface.co/spaces/herimor/voxtream) in your browser on HuggingFace 🤗 spaces.

 ## Installation

 ```bash